I Saw the Light (film): Soundtrack

-Track listing

 Release

 The film was originally scheduled to be released on November 27, 2015, by Sony Pictures Classics.
 However, on October 16, the release date was pushed back to March 25, 2016, for the limited release, with wide expansion is getting started on April 1.

 Reception

 I Saw the Light received mixed to negative reviews from critics.
-On Rotten Tomatoes, the film has a 18% score based on 154 reviews, with an average rating of 4.59/10.
+On Rotten Tomatoes, the film has an 20% score based on 158 reviews, with an average rating of 4.59/10.
 The site's consensus states: "I Saw the Light boasts a terrifically talented cast, but their performances aren't enough to enliven an unfocused biopic that never comes close to capturing its subject's timeless appeal."
-Metacritic reports a 47 out of 100 rating based on 35 critics, indicating "mixed or average reviews".
+Metacritic reports a 47 out of 100 rating based on 35 critics, indicating "mixed or average" reviews.

 Ignatiy Vishnevetsky of The A.V.
 Club criticized I Saw the Light for not having "a spark of insight or psychology to it," and stated "no character in the film ever comes across as more than an accent."
 Peter Travers of Rolling Stone gave the film one of four stars, stating "Not even a singin', boozin' Tom Hiddleston can save this tepid Hank Williams biopic from itself."